-a.
-Homebound/Tutorial Instruction:
+- 1. Homebound/Tutorial Instruction:

-Students participating in these school district approved programs will be regarded as present in the classroom for each day of the approved period.
+- Students participating in these school district approved programs will be regarded as present in the classroom for each day of the approved period.

-b.
-Suspension (Disciplinary Action)
+- 2. Suspension (Disciplinary Action)

-- Students are permitted to make up exams and missed work. - Make up work will be evaluated for credit.
+- Students are permitted to make up exams and missed assignments.

+- Make up work will be evaluated for credit.

-c.
-Absences Requiring Principal Approval
+3. Absences Requiring Principal Approval

-- Absences for religious holidays. - Absences exceeding three (3) school days for health care purposes (verified through the school nurse). - Absences for tours/trips of educational value to the student. - Absences for career exploration programs, such as "take your child to work" programs. - Absences for career exploration programs that are a part of the school's curriculum.
+- Absences for religious holidays. - Absences exceeding three (3) school days for health care purposes (verified through the school nurse). - Absences for tours/trips of educational value to the student. - Absences for career exploration programs, such as "take your child to work" programs.